Lingnik/DIM-wiki/DIM-Blacksmith-Shader-Giveaway.md

 There are two ways to enter:

 1. Follow [@ThisIsDIM](http://twitter.com/ThisIsDIM) on Twitter and retweet our giveaway tweet.
 2. Show off your characters in their best Year One gear!
-Follow [@ThisIsDIM](http://twitter.com/ThisIsDIM) on Twitter and tweet a screenshot of DIM with the hashtags [#MyYearOneGear #DIM](https://twitter.com/search?f=tweets&q=%23MyYearOneGear%20%23DIM) and mention [@ThisIsDIM](http://twitter.com/ThisIsDIM).
-Here's an example.
+Follow [@ThisIsDIM](http://twitter.com/ThisIsDIM) on Twitter and tweet a screenshot of DIM with the status, "This is my #YearOneGear using @ThisIsDIM".
+Here's an [example](https://twitter.com/RickCasey/status/639230070440202240).

 We will give away two shaders on three occasions.
 They are: